Creating efficiency through collaborative working

 ‘Project concept to start on-site in just 24 weeks’

-Cornell Quarter went from feasibility study to start on-site in an unprecedented 24 weeks, which is a fantastic achievement by the Wates team, Scape Group and of course our client at Teesside University.
+Cornell Quarter went from feasibility study to start on-site in an unprecedented 24 weeks, which is a fantastic achievement by the Wates team, SCAPE and of course our client at Teesside University.

 Having recently completed Teesside University’s National Horizons Centre, the Wates team began conversations with the university about how to make this priority project possible within the necessary timescales.
 We needed an effective and efficient solution and we collectively rose to the challenge.
 Design, risk, buildability, surveys, site logistics and supply chain were all managed meticulously.
 Our specialists know what it takes to get the job done but I can’t emphasise enough how valuable collaboration was to this process; we worked in true partnership style and we made a very ambitious plan possible.